-Andie Lloyd [she/he/they] is a queer [asexual/pan-romantic] + disabled [EDS & CPS] interdisciplinary artist and community advocate.
-She was born a settler of Irish and Welsh heritage on the unceded territory of the Qayqayt people, on the shores of the south bend of the Lhta Koh (in Dakelth language, or the Fraser River), colonially known as New Westminster, British Columbia.
-She was also raised on and pays thanks to the traditional lands of the We Wai Kai people (colonially referred to as Quadra Island).
-She is currently based in Vancouver, on unceded Musqueam, Squamish and Tseil-Waututh Territories.
+Andie Lloyd [she/they/he] is a Jessie Award-nominated interdisciplinary artist and community advocate.
+A settler of Irish and Welsh heritage, Andie was born and raised on the unceded and occupied territory of the Qayqayt people, colonially known as New Westminster, British Columbia.
+She too was raised on and pays thanks to the traditional lands of the We Wai Kai people, on the island of Mekolas (colonially referred to as Quadra Island).
+They presently work out of Vancouver, on unceded Musqueam, Squamish and Tsleil-Waututh Territories.

-Andie's artistic practice revolves around decolonial leftist ideology and therefore the principles of freedom of speech, self-determination, sovereignty and democracy.
-She encourages her community to investigate and find understanding of the systems of oppression and exploitation in a holistic and integrated way and recognise that our fights, against colonisation, neoliberalism, mass surveillance, police brutality are universal.
-From Canada to Hong Kong to India to Guatemala, our liberation is bound with one another, and cooperation, collective uprising, translation and intersectional recognition is our only way forward.
+Andie's artistic practice revolves around decolonial leftist ideology and therefore principles of freedom of speech, self-determination, sovereignty and democracy.
+She encourages her community to challenge systems of oppression and exploitation in a holistic and integrated way.
+From Canada to Hong Kong, our liberation is bound with one another.

-Andie's first solo work, Sleep Here Tonight 今天睡在這裡, is a short one-person play about finding yourself in Asia, but not the fun way.
-It's a biographical re-telling of the playwright's first trip to Taiwan, and all the ups, downs, struggles and coincidences along the way.
-Framed as a travel advice vlog, we learn a little history about the island, what not to do, and how to make the most out of your first adventure alone.
+Andie's first work, Sleep Here Tonight 今天睡在這裡, is a one-person play about finding yourself in Asia, navigating privilege, and acquainting yourself with freedom for the first time.
+It is a biographical re-telling of her first trip to Taiwan.
+Framed as a travel advice vlog, we learn some language tips, history about the island, what not to do, and how to make the most out of your first adventure alone.